openvinotoolkit/open_model_zoo/models/public/faster_rcnn_resnet101_coco/faster_rcnn_resnet101_coco.md

 ### Converted model

-The array of summary detection information, name: `reshape_do_2d`, shape: [1, 1, N, 7], where N is the number of detected bounding boxes.
+The array of summary detection information, name - `reshape_do_2d`, shape - [1, 1, N, 7], where N is the number of detected bounding boxes.
 For each detection, the description has the format:
 [`image_id`, `label`, `conf`, `x_min`, `y_min`, `x_max`, `y_max`],
     where: